 Joshua Tree hiking rivals the climbing

 A world-class rock climbing destination, the red boulders and cliffs in Joshua Tree look like they dropped straight from Mars.
-But Joshua Tree hiking can be just as legendary.
+But for hiking in southern California—close to major cities like San Diego and Los Angeles—Joshua Tree can be just as legendary.
 History buffs will enjoy scouting the relics of mines and ranches from a time when the area had a wetter climate.
 Amateur astronomers flock to Joshua Tree, bringing telescopes for campsite-side stargazing.
 If you’re into botany or just want to see some cartoon-looking boulders, Joshua Tree hiking trails have something for everyone.

 Whether you’re hiking, backpacking, or looking for a gentle nature walk, Joshua Tree has options for all kinds of visitors.
 The following trails are some of the best day hiking and backpacking trails in the park.
 Whether you want a short hiking trail or overnight adventure, a history-filled hike or a trek among the park’s namesake trees, these trails give you a taste of what makes the park so special.
 Here are my picks for the best hiking trails in Joshua Tree:

 1. Discovery Trail